kjpou1/ml_project_template/README.md

 ### Running the `predict_fasthtml_app`

 The `predict_fasthtml_app.py` provides a web interface for users to interact with the prediction service via the REST API.
+This simple two-step process makes it easy to run the FastHTML app and interact with the machine learning service.

 #### Prerequisites:
 1. Ensure that all dependencies are installed by running: